openvinotoolkit/openvino/docs/ops/normalization/NormalizeL2_1.md

 **Category**: *Normalization*

-**Short description**: *NormalizeL2* operation performs L2 normalization of the first input tensor in slices specified by the second input.
+**Short description**: *NormalizeL2* operation performs L2 normalization on a given input `data` along dimensions specified by `axes` input.

 **Detailed Description**

-Each element in the output is the result of division of corresponding element from the `data` input tensor by the result of L2 reduction along dimensions specified by the `axes` input:
+Each element in the output is the result of dividing the corresponding element of `data` input by the result of L2 reduction along dimensions specified by the `axes` input:

     output[i0, i1, ..., iN] = x[i0, i1, ..., iN] / sqrt(eps_mode(sum[j0,..., jN](x[j0, ..., jN]**2), eps))